singularity-ng/singularity-code-analysis/singularity-code-analysis-book/src/commands/README.md

 - Tell developers where their code is more tough to handle
 - Discovering potential issues early in the development process

-**rust-code-analysis** calculates the metrics starting from the source code of a program.
+**singularity-code-analysis** calculates the metrics starting from the source code of a program.
 These kind of metrics are called *static metrics*.

 ## Nodes

-To represent the structure of program code, **rust-code-analysis-cli** builds an
+To represent the structure of program code, **singularity-code-analysis-cli** builds an
 <a href="https://en.wikipedia.org/wiki/Abstract_syntax_tree" target="_blank">Abstract Syntax Tree (AST)</a>.
 A **node** is an element of this tree and denotes any syntactic construct